mehdihadeli/awesome-dotnet-core-education/contributing.md

 To stay on the list, projects should follow these quality standards:

 * Generally useful to the community
-* Actively maintained (even if that just means acknowledging open issues when they arise)
+* Actively maintained (even if that just means acknowledging open issues when they arise
 * Stable
 * Documented
 * Tests

 ## Research projects

-If you are to include a research or academic project, please use the `**[Research]**` tag.
+If you are to include a research or academic project, please use the `**Research**` tag.

-Thanks to all [contributors](https://github.com/mehdihadeli/awesome-dotnet-core-education/graphs/contributors), you're awesome and wouldn't be possible without you!
+Thanks to all contributors(https://github.com/mehdihadeli/awesome-dotnet-core-education/graphs/contributors, you're awesome and wouldn't be possible without you!